 The CMS Office of Minority Health welcomes your participation in promoting observances throughout the year to raise awareness about health issues affecting people across our nation.
 Share our resources on prevention, health equity, and research about health disparities.

-Recognizing National Immunization Awareness Month is part of our strategy to foster innovation by giving tools and resources to empower patients.
+Recognizing Hispanic Heritage Month is part of our strategy to foster innovation by giving tools and resources to empower beneficiaries.

 Below are resources you can use this month and beyond:

 - Read Building an Organizational Response to Health Disparities: Five Pioneers from the Field (PDF) to learn how five organizations have made a business case for addressing disparities in health care quality and access.
 Organizations such as hospitals, health plans, health systems, and others may see their own motivations and challenges reflected in these examples.
 These case studies increase the evidence base for health organizations in support of building a business case to reduce health disparities.